Water Hardness Scale: PPM, GPG, mmol/L (+ Chart) 2023

 Water hardness is typically categorized into several levels, ranging from soft to very hard water.
 The classification is based on the concentration of minerals, primarily calcium and magnesium, in the water.
 The most common scale for water hardness is measure in grains per gallon (GPG) or parts per million (PPM) of calcium carbonate (CaCO3) equivalent.
 Here’s the general classification:

-See also Water Fast Weight Loss Calculator [2023]
+See also Daily Water Intake & Hydration Calculator by Weight [2023]

 Three main units used to denote water hardness are: